Top Articles

 Groundwater Country Music Festival — October 16–18

-Groundwater Country Music Festival transforms Broadbeach into a multi-stage country music hub across three days.
-With a strong mix of established and emerging artists, it has grown into one of the Gold Coast’s defining music festivals.
+Groundwater Country Music Festival turns Broadbeach into a multi-stage country music hub across three days.
+With a strong mix of established and emerging artists, it has become one of the Gold Coast’s defining music festivals.

 Website → Groundwater Country Music Festival